matdombrock/angler.fish/fishfinder/README.md

 # FishFinder

-FishFinder is a terminal file explorer using fzf for selection and previewing files.
+FishFinder is a terminal file explorer with fuzzy searching using fzf.

 # Modes:
 You can enter a special mode by sending an argument to fishfinder